inlined/blog/bouyancy.md

-# Six ways beginners can improve bouyancy
+# Six ways beginners can improve buoyancy

 Learning to drive a car overwhelmed me so much I wasn't sure I wanted to learn to drive.
-For many new divers, especially [Open Water](1) students, bouyancy control is equally overwhelming.
-Eventually, like driving, bouyancy control becomes automatic.
+For many new divers, especially [Open Water](1) students, buoyancy control is equally overwhelming.
+Eventually, like driving, buoyancy control becomes automatic.
 Still, it's possible to feel like we've reached a comfortable level of control while still making basic mistakes that keep us from reaching the next level of enjoyment in our dives.

-Proper bouyancy control can dramatically increase your dive time.
+Proper buoyancy control can dramatically increase your dive time.
 Dumping less out of your BCD saves more air for you to breathe.
-Poor bouyancy control can also lead to overexertion, causing you to consume much more air per minute.
+Poor buoyancy control can also lead to overexertion, causing you to consume much more air per minute.
-Good bouyancy control is a major reason why scuba instructions can often complete an entire [Open Water](1) or [Advanced Open Water](2) course on a single tank of air.
+Good buoyancy control is a major reason why scuba instructions can often complete an entire [Open Water](1) or [Advanced Open Water](2) course on a single tank of air.

-We should also improve our bouyancy because it just makes diving more fun!
+We should also improve our buoyancy because it just makes diving more fun!
-We're improve our trim, which reduces our drag and lets us get places quicker and more subtly.
-This gives us more time to enjoy the dive, helps us dive in stronger currents, and lets us get within touching distance of wild life (not that you should _actually_ be touching it).
+We improve our trim, which reduces our drag and lets us get places quicker and more subtly.
+This gives us more time to enjoy the dive, helps us dive in stronger currents, and lets us get within touching distance of wildlife (not that you should _actually_ be touching it).

-This guide covers the bouyancy techniques appropriate for the most common styles of diving.
+This guide covers the buoyancy techniques appropriate for the most common styles of diving.
 It doesn't cover changes introduced by dry suits, which add another air-space; or rebreathers, which introduce a counter-lung.
-If this article inspires you, consider taking the [Peak Performance Bouyancy](3) specialty class as an opportunity to hone your skills.
-Bouyancy control can also be one of the five dives included in your [Advanced Open Water](2) class; ask your instructor if (s)he can include this in your training.
+If this article inspires you, consider taking the [Peak Performance Buoyancy](3) specialty class as an opportunity to hone your skills.
+Buoyancy control can also be one of the five dives included in your [Advanced Open Water](2) class; ask your instructor if (s)he can include this in your training.